 One subtlety arises when considering multiple solutions for models with continuous variables.
 Specifically, you may have two solutions that take identical values on the integer variables but where some continuous variables differ.
 By choosing different points on the line between these two solutions, you actually have an infinite number of choices for feasible solutions to the problem.
 This might be an issue, because the solution pool could be filled with solutions that only differ in the values of continuous variables but are otherwise equivalent, providing little interesting information.
-To avoid this issue, we define two solutions as being equivalent if they take the same values on all integer variables (and on all continuous variables that participate in SOS constraints).
-A solution will be discarded if it is equivalent to another solution that is already in the pool.
+To avoid this issue, we define two solutions as being equivalent if

 The interplay between the optimality gap

 can be a bit subtle.
 When using the default

 non-zero optimality gap indicates that you are willing to allow the

 MIP solver to declare a solution optimal, even though the model may

 have other, better solutions.
 The claim the solver makes upon

 termination is that no other solution would improve the incumbent

 objective by more than the optimality gap.
 Terminating at this point